Bauerhenne/diqtok-forge/README.md

 # diqtok-forge
-Simulation of attacks on ensemble based quantum token
+Simulation of attacks on ensemble based quantum token.
+Soon several c++ programs are provided.